Smukanec/Jarvik_W/README.md

 `memory/public.jsonl` while authenticated users get their own `memory/<nick>/log.jsonl` file.
 Knowledge files reside in `knowledge/` and any `knowledge/<nick>` subfolders listed in `users.json` are loaded for that user in addition to the public files.
+Set the `MEMORY_DIR` or `KNOWLEDGE_DIR` environment variables to override these default locations.

 The similarity threshold for vector search defaults to `0.7`.
 You can tweak how strictly queries match the knowledge base by setting the `RAG_THRESHOLD`